stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 # Out of Scope

-To accommodate ICANN's RRR model, the parent's listener may forward NOTIFY(CDS) and NOTIFY(CSYNC) messages to the registrar, e.g. via EPP or by forwarding the NOTIFY message directly.
+To accommodate ICANN's RRR model, the parent's designated notification target may forward NOTIFY(CDS) messages to the registrar, e.g. via EPP or by forwarding the NOTIFY(CDS) message directly.
+The same is true also for NOTIFY(CSYNC).

-From the perspective of this protocol, the NOTIFY packet is simply sent to the parent's listener address.
+From the perspective of this protocol, the NOTIFY(CDS) packet is simply sent to the parent's listener address.
 However, should this turn out not to be sufficient, it is possible to define a new "scheme" that specifies alternative logic for dealing with such requirements.